GilbertAurel/angular-sonarqube-integration-test/README.md

 sonar.projectKey=angular-sonarqube-integration-test
 sonar.projectName=angular-sonarqube-integration-test

-# must be the same token to your local project
+# must be the same username and password of your account
-sonar.login=your-project-token
+# change login value with token and remove password if you want to use token
+sonar.login=admin
+sonar.password=admin
 ```

 ## Husky config